-If an employee is teleworking, are they exempt from the testing requirement of Executive Order 2021-046?
+If an employee is teleworking, are they exempt from the testing requirement of Executive Order 2021-057?

 No. Employees are not exempt from the testing requirement because they are teleworking.
-(SPO Guidance - Revised 8-30-21, Section 5.2(f).)
-The testing requirements of Executive Order 2021-046 apply to all State employees.
-In addition, the Non-Mandatory Telework Policy requires teleworking employees to be able to report to their normal worksite on three hours' notice; employees can only fulfill this policy requirement if they maintain compliance with the Executive Order's testing requirements.
+(SPO Guidance 10-21-21, Section 5.2(e).)
+The testing requirement of Executive Order 2021-057 applies to all State employees.
+In addition, the Non-Mandatory Telework Policy requires teleworking employees to be able to report to their normal worksite on three hours' notice.
+This requirement underscores the necessity of teleworking employees who are not Fully Vaccinated maintaining compliance with the Executive Order's testing requirement.

-If an employee is on leave, are they exempt from the testing requirement of Executive Order 2021-046?
+If an employee is on leave, are they exempt from the testing requirement of Executive Order 2021-057?

 Yes, in part.
-The revised SPO Guidance addresses this situation: "State employees who are not Fully Vaccinated, or who are unwilling or unable to provide Proof of COVID-19 Vaccination, and who are on pre-approved leave (including but not limited to annual leave, sick leave, Family and Medical Leave Act leave, and Paid Parental Leave) are excused from the testing requirement during their leave, except such employees must provide Proof of COVID-19 Test no later than 5:00 p.m. on the Wednesday before any work week during which they will be returning to work for any amount of time, even if that Wednesday is during their leave.
+The SPO Guidance addresses this situation: "State employees who are not Fully Vaccinated, or who are unwilling or unable to provide Proof of COVID-19 Vaccination, and who are on pre-approved leave (including but not limited to annual leave, sick leave, Family and Medical Leave Act leave, and Paid Parental Leave) are excused from the testing requirement during their leave, except such employees must provide Proof of COVID-19 Test no later than 5:00 p.m. on the Wednesday before any work week during which they will be returning to work for any amount of time, even if that Wednesday is during their leave.
 The goal is to have employees resume testing the week before they return to work.
 State employees who are on COVID-19-Related Conditions Leave must comply with the testing requirement during their leave.
-Beginning September 7, 2021, employees shall use the COVID-19 Testing TRC 'CVTST' when testing pursuant to Executive Order 2021-046."
+Employees shall use the COVID-19 Testing TRC 'CVTST' when testing pursuant to Executive Order 2021-057."

 Please note, however, that State employees who are on COVID-19-Related Conditions Leave must comply with the testing requirement during their leave.
-(SPO Guidance - Revised 8-30-21, Section 5(j).)
+(SPO Guidance 10-21-21, Section 5(h).)